azarketa/Thermodynamics-theoretical-pills/source/Magnitudes_and_properties.md

     Thus, $1\ \text{mol}$ of $\text{H}_{2}\text{O}$ contains $6.022\times10^{23}$ water molecules.

-:::{admonition} Note: Why the mole matters
+:::{admonition} Note: why the mole matters
 :class: note, dropdown
 Many physical and chemical processes scale with the **number of particles**, not their mass.
 At the same temperature and pressure, one mole of any gas occupies the same volume, regardless of its molecular mass.